Speech Police The Global Struggle to Govern the Internet

 What should be done about this enormous problem?
 Should the giant social media platforms police the content themselves, as is the norm in the U.S., or should governments and international organizations regulate the internet, as is the call in parts of Europe?
 How do we keep from helping authoritarian regimes to censor all criticisms of themselves?

-David Kaye, who serves as the United Nations’ special rapporteur on free expression, has been at the center of the discussions of these issues for years.
+David Kaye has been at the center of the discussions of these issues for years.
 He takes us behind the scenes, from Facebook’s “mini-legislative” meetings, to the European Commission’s closed-door negotiations, and introduces us to journalists, activists, and content moderators whose stories bring clarity and urgency to the topic of censorship.
 Speech Police is the most comprehensive and insightful treatment of the subject thus far, and reminds us of the importance of maintaining the internet’s original commitment to free speech, free of any company’s or government’s absolute control, while finding ways to modulate its worst aspects.

 “Kaye brilliantly layers analysis of the politicization of content on platforms and the growth of efforts, mostly in Europe, to regulate these private, mostly American companies.
 All the while, Kaye makes sure readers are aware of the complexities and how free speech may be embattled if some of these regulations are put into effect at scale....
 Insightful for readers who have tracked the history of expression on the Internet and who enjoy connecting that history to law and culture.” —Library Journal